phil-harmoniq/netpkg-tool/README.md

 4. Run appimagetool on created AppDir
 5. Delete temporary files

+## Mono

+While this project is mainly aimed at Microsoft's new [.NET Core](https://www.microsoft.com/net/core/) ecosystem, it should be possible to eventually make this tool work with [Mono](http://www.mono-project.com/).
+Mono support is planned but no exact ETA can be given until the core utility is in a more stable state.

 ## Disclaimer

 The netpkg-tool project is still in alpha development.
 Names, commands, and features are subject to change.
-Please keep this in mind when using this repo.
+Please keep this in mind when using this utility.